hwookim/storybook-addon-cookie/README.md

 export const WithOutCookie = Template.bind({});
 ```

-Each Story has independent cookies.
+Each Story has independent cookie.